Dmumladz3/Epam-course-module1/modules/Kotlin/Homework.md

 or

-* Use Kotest test framework – 2
+* Use Spek test framework – 2

 *Max mark is 14*